DHRUV-CODER/Web-Server/README.md

 Well that it for the steps .
 If you find any typos , feel free to send a pull request.

 Hope it helps you.

+# To do

+Implementing / fixing the downloading issue for the files which cant be previewed.